-Instagram influencer @chrystelalexa appears to be an experienced fashionista: she has 119K Instagram followers of her profile featuring her trendy outfits and travel to popular global cities and a healthy 3% engagement rate.
-However, after looking at this influencer’s profile using Tagger Media insights and tracking, follower and engagement metrics may be too good to be true: 30% of Chrystel’s followers appear to be fake.
+Instagramer @chrystelalexa appears to be an experienced fashionista: she has 119K Instagram followers of her profile featuring her trendy outfits and travel to popular global cities and a healthy 3% engagement rate.
+However, after looking at this profile using Tagger Media insights and tracking, the follower and engagement metrics may be too good to be true: 30% of Chrystel’s followers appear to be fake.

-Tagger Media has built tools to determine the validity of an influencer across various data points and empower agencies to scale influencer marketing with confidence Tagger’s advanced search tools and algorithms substantially reduce the variables campaign managers need to keep an eye on when sourcing for campaigns and diligently check the authenticity of influencer candidates.
+Tagger Media has built tools to determine the validity of a social profile across various data points and empower agencies to scale branded content marketing with confidence.
+Tagger’s advanced search tools and algorithms substantially reduce the variables campaign managers need to keep an eye on when sourcing for campaigns and diligently check the authenticity of content partners.